Monty/mdbook-from-HTML-ebook/src/README.md

 I then moved the images directory from the ebook to the src directory so image links would work correctly.

-Links that used to refer to page numbers in the single file won't work since there are now multiple files.
-This would be simple to fix.
+Other than the standard creation of a SUMMARY.md file, and adding the two additional-css files (font-family.css, Gutenberg.css) to book.toml I only made these functional changes:

-Other than the standard creation of a SUMMARY.md file, and adding the two additional-css files (font-family.css, Gutenberg.css) to book.toml I only made one functional change:
+* To prevent text flowing around right justified paragraphs (class="right nomt") I added following horizontal lines (--- in chapters 1, 10, 11, and 12.)

-To prevent text flowing around right justified paragraphs (class="right nomt") I added following horizontal lines (--- in chapters 1, 10, 11, and 12.)
+* To fix broken links in CONTENTS.md that referred to page numbers in the single HTML file, I preceded them with their chapter numbers, i.e.  "chapter-02.html#ii" and "chapter-02.html#door".

 You can change the book to any "Web-safe" font by modifying font-family.css appropriately.